newrelic/newrelic-lambda-cli/README.md

 ## Troubleshooting

-**404 Error:**
-Solution: ensure you are using the most recent version of the onboarding script.

 **AWS Credentials error:**
 >Function: None, Region: None, Error: Failed to set up lambda integration: 'Unable to locate credentials.
 You can configure credentials by running "aws configure".'